dhaubenr/nuc-cluster/host/pxe_server/README.md

 - start the Intel NUC and enter it's BIOS using **F2**
 - uncheck option 'Boot Network Devices Last'
-- make sure 'PXE Boot' is enabled
+- make sure 'Legacy Boot' is enabled
-- reboot the Intel NUC and press **F12** to initiate booting from the network using your workstation as PXE server
+- reboot the Intel NUC and press **F12** to initiate booting from the network using your workstation as Legacy PXE server

 ## Install Ubuntu 18.04 LTS on Intel NUC manually